hildogjr/KiCost/docs/usage.rst

                         then exit.
   --no_collapse         Do not collapse the part references in the
                         spreadsheet.
+  --show_cat_url        Do not suppress the catalogue links into the catalogue code
+                        in the spreadsheet.
   -e DIST [DIST ...], --exclude DIST [DIST ...]
                         Excludes the given distributor(s) from the scraping process.